Even seasoned executive Manny Pangilinan had to admit that running a network is one daunting task.

 Gathering managers, employees, business partners, sponsors, members of the press, and its growing list of non-exclusive talents, TV5 officially unveiled its new look designed to cater to the "Bagong Pinoy" audiences.

-And if the two giant networks are widely known as Kapuso and Kapamilya, the Novaliches-based station positioned itself under the brand ID—Kapatid.
+And if the two giant networks are widely known as Kapuso and Kapamilya, the Novaliches-based station positions itself with the brand ID—Kapatid.

 FRESH START.
-The trade launch staged last night was actually just the culmination of an aggressive campaign initiated by the network since late last year to further boost its steady growth.
+The trade launch was the culmination of an aggressive campaign that began late last year to further boost Kapatid’s steady growth.

 Aside from revamping and strengthening its lineup of programs, TV5 boldly embraced the concept of highlighting the non-exclusivity clause in contracts to lure some of the industry’s biggest names to its fold.

-All of the stars mentioned were present at last night's affair.
-Some of the other TV5 celebrities spotted were John Estrada, Oyo Sotto, Pauleen Luna, Alex Gonzaga, Amy Perez, Vandolph, Daiana Menezes, Jeffery Quizon, Erwin Tulfo, poet and writer Lourd de Veyra, Ariel & Maverick, Tuesday Vargas, Mr. Fu, Valeen Montenegro, William Martinez, Yayo Aguila, Jon Avila, Nova Villa, Eric Quizon, IC Mendoza, Cristy Fermin, Carla Humpries, Jenny Miller, Apple Chiu, Jan Nieto, Chris Cayzer, Edgar Allan Guzman, among others.
+All of the stars mentioned were present at Kapatid’s affair.
+Some of the other TV5 celebrities spotted were John Estrada, Oyo Sotto, Pauleen Luna, Alex Gonzaga, Amy Perez, Vandolph, Daiana Menezes, Jeffery Quizon, Erwin Tulfo, poet and writer Lourd de Veyra, Ariel & Maverick, Tuesday Vargas, Mr. Fu, Valeen Montenegro, William Martinez, Yayo Aguila, Jon Avila, Nova Villa, Eric Quizon, IC Mendoza, Cristy Fermin, Carla Humpries, Jenny Miller, Apple Chiu, Jan Nieto, Chris Cayzer, and Edgar Allan Guzman.

 Ryan Agoncillo and Paolo Bediones hosted the special occasion, while Lucy Torres-Gomez, John Prats, Cookie Chua, Luke Mejares, and Jet Pangan, to name a few, performed to keep the evening swinging.

 The highlight of the program was the production number delivered by the three heavyweights of comedy: Vic Sotto, Joey De Leon, and Dolphy.
-The funny trio revived one of Dolphy's trademark stunts—interpreting a song lyric originally written in English to Filipino, in the literal sense, thus giving the material a new and comical meaning.
+The funny trio revived one of Dolphy’s trademark stunts—interpreting a song lyric originally written in English to Filipino, literally, thus giving the material new, comical meaning.

 And speaking of a star-studded gathering and surprises, international R&B singer-songwriter Jojo personally dropped by to wish the newly-dressed network good luck.

-Jojo will be performing tomorrow evening, March 27, at the SM Mall of Asia Concert Grounds for a fundraising concert together with pop sensation Justin Timberlake and award-winning record producer, songwriter and performer Timbaland.
+Jojo will be performing on the evening of March 27, at the SM Mall of Asia Concert Grounds for a fundraising concert together with pop sensation Justin Timberlake and award-winning record producer, songwriter and performer Timbaland.